 Schools and Day Care

 The information below is intended for school administrators.
 Parents, families and school staff should contact their school district directly with any questions about their own schools.
-We do have a parent/guardian tool to help you decide if your child should attend school or day care every day, but otherwise please contact your school district with school-related questions.

 Public and Private Schools

 Schools and districts are allowed to determine if in-person instruction is safe and the right fit for their students.
 It is still recommended, however, that transition to in-person instruction occurs when Washington County meets the metrics set forth by the governor and the Oregon Health Authority (metrics subject to change).

 ODE has developed several FAQs that cover physical distancing, transportation, hygiene, instructional models and more.

 What to do when someone tests positive or is exposed to someone who is COVID+